-- For your inspiring artist, fill a basket with crayons, markers, coloring books, sculpting clay, glitter, stickers, paint and paint brushes.
+- Inspire your little artist by filling a basket with crayons, markers, coloring books, sculpting clay, glitter, stickers, paint and paint brushes.

-- For your inspiring cook, fill a basket with an apron, cookbooks and utensils.
+- Inspiring cook?
+Just fill a basket with an apron, cookbooks and utensils.

-- For your inspiring gardener, fill a bucket with gloves, tools, seeds, small pots and watering can.
+- Any inspiring gardener would love a bucket filled with gloves, tools, seeds, small pots and watering can.

-- For your avid reader, fill a bag with books, book markers and reading light.
+- An avid reader?
+Just fill a bag with books, book markers and reading light.

 - For your inspiring writer, fill a box with beautiful paper, pens and journal.

-- For your inspiring magician, fill a decorated box with cards, magic tricks, hat and maybe a stuffed bunny.
+- Your inspiring magician, fill a decorated box with cards, magic tricks, hat and maybe a stuffed bunny.

-- For your movie buff, fill a basket with movies, popcorn, candy and drinks.
+- Any movie buff would love a basket filled with movies, popcorn, candy and drinks.

-- For your inspiring musician, fill a basket with musical instruments from the dollar store.
+- Inspiring your musician by filling a basket with musical instruments from the dollar store.

-- For your music buff, fill a bucket with a CD and earphones.
+- That music buff–fill a bucket with a CD and earphones.
 Copy the lyrics to the songs on the CD and include that.

 Alternatives to Easter Baskets

 - For those who love playing games, fill a decorated box with playing cards, board games and puzzles.

 - Fill a colorful bucket with a flexible (plastic) cutting board with an assortment of colorful plastic cookie cutters, and Play doe.

 - Give a stuffed animal and place a piece of jewelry on its arm or around its neck.
 You could also place a small bag around its neck filled with candy and goodies.

 - Instead of a basket, fill the compartments on either side of a plastic lap desk with paper, crayons, markers, colored pencils, stencils, stamps—you have endless possibilities on this one.

 - Fill a basket with everything to do with a hobby, such as jewelry making.
 Include some beads and an instruction booklet.